schollz/paracosms/README.md

 the initial script can be changed to your liking. if you open the starter scripts "sorbo" or "boros" there are several functions that can be edited and the bank loading can be edited.

-the functions `substance()` and `style()` run at the start and at the end of loading, respectively. you can use these to trigger certain behaviors or activate parameters once everything is loaded.
+the functions `substance()` and `style()` run at the start and at the end of loading, respectively (*substance* before *style* as they say). you can use these to trigger certain behaviors or activate parameters once everything is loaded.
+I like to make a script for each track I'm working on where the `substance()` sets the clock speed and `style()` loads specific files into specific banks.

-the "blocks" allows you to customize the startup samples. you can load up to 16 samples per line per entry, with 7 entries available.

-each entry has a folder and all the files in the folder will be loaded. for instance the first line will loaded into slots 1-16. the second line will load into slots 17-32. etc.

-you can also create parameters that are shared across each block. any parameter that is available can be updated here.

-for example, say you wanted to load all the 909-samples as one-shots, you could include this line:
+the "blocks" allows you to customize the startup samples. you can load up to 16 samples per line per entry, with 7 entries available. each entry has a folder and all the files in the folder will be loaded. for instance the first line will loaded into slots 1-16. the second line will load into slots 17-32. etc. you can also create parameters that are shared across each block. any parameter that is available can be updated here. for example, say you wanted to load all the 909-samples as one-shots, you could include this line:

 ```lua
 {folder="/home/we/dust/audio/x0x/909",params={oneshot=2}}
 ```

-where `oneshot=2` defines the oneshot parameter to be activated for all those samples (as opposed to looping).

-or you might want to include some loops and have *paracosms* guess the bpm for them. in this case you can do:
+where `oneshot=2` defines the oneshot parameter to be activated for all those samples (as opposed to looping). or you might want to include some loops and have *paracosms* guess the bpm for them. in this case you can do:

 ```lua